kxfeldhus/kxfeldhus.github.io/index.md

 <br>

-Currently, I am taking a Java course with the expectation of passing the Oracle Certified Professional Java SE 7 exam at completion.
+Currently, I am taking a Java course with the expectation of passing the Oracle Certified Associate (OCA) Java SE 7 Programmer exam at completion.

 <br>